 - Advancing education

 - Advancing the natural environment

 The ICIN Constitution was last amended at the Extraordinary General Meeting of members on 14 February 2022.

 Thank you to our supporters

-We are grateful for the support of our funders, the Australian Government Department of Industry, Science, Energy and Resources, Northern Territory Government, Queensland Government, Indigenous Land and Sea Corporation, and The Nature Conservancy.
+We are grateful for the support of our interim Steering Committee and funders; the Australian Government Department of Industry, Science, Energy and Resources, Northern Territory Government, Queensland Government, Indigenous Land and Sea Corporation, and The Nature Conservancy.
 We are also grateful to Warddeken Land Management Ltd for its in-kind support in hosting the ICIN during its formation.